 - a flow-control valve which sends pool water through the solar collector.

 First, your pool’s water is pumped through the water and then through the solar collector where it gets heated up to your desired temperature before being returned to the pool.
-It is a very simple contraption which works quickly, efficiently and cheaply.
+It is a very simple contraption that works quickly, efficiently, and cheaply.

 A solar pool heater cannot just warm up your pool’s water, though, it can even cool water down during the summer months when you don’t want to be swimming in warm water.
 The solar collector’s temperature setting is controlled by you, so you decide whether you want warm or cold water.